 - 1. It is the policy of Kaua'i Community College to subscribe to the requirements of Section 438 of the General Education Provision Act, Title IV, of Public Law 90-247, as amended, and to the rules and regulations governing the Act, which protect the privacy rights of students. - 2.
 The rights of students under the Act include the following, subject to conditions and limitations specified in the Act: - a.
 The right to inspect and review education records. - b.
 The right to request to amend education records. - c.
 The right of protection from disclosure by Kaua'i Community College of personally identifiable information contained in education records without permission of the student involved. - d.
 The right to file complaints concerning alleged failure by Kaua'i Community College to comply with the Act. - 3.
 Students are advised that institutional policy and procedures required under the Act have been published as Administrative Procedure A7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students.
-Copies of AP A7.022 may be obtained from the Office of the Dean of Student Services, Kaua'i Community College. - 4.
+Copies of AP A7.022 may be obtained from the Office of the Vice Chancellor of Student Affairs, Kaua'i Community College. - 4.
 Directory Information: Students are advised that certain personally identifiable information listed below is considered by the College to be Directory Information and, in response to public inquiry, may be disclosed in conformance with State law, at the College's discretion, without prior consent of the student, unless the student otherwise so informs the College not to disclose such information. - a.
-Name - b.
+Name, - b.
 Local address and zip code, - c.
-Local telephone number,
+Local telephone number, - d.
+Major field of study, - e.
+Education level, (i.e. freshman, sophomore, etc.) - f.
+Fact of participation in officially recognized activities and sports,